 Protecting your creatures is one thing, but in commander (and Magic in general), interaction is key.
 Ultimately, past Beast Within, you have limited options.

 Back to Nature is a versatile piece of artifact and enchantment removal, as well as providing limited graveyard hate.
 Bane of Progress is a board wipe for artifacts and enchantments, and leaves a big body behind.
 Scavenging Ooze provides you with repeatable graveyard hate while buffering your life total and growing itself.

-In the last section we talked about the less aggressive tools green has to offer.
-This section is the opposite: the most aggressive and powerful options to slot into your mono-green deck; cards that can win you the game outright or at least turn the tide.
+In the last section, we talked about the less aggressive tools Green has to offer.
+This section is the opposite: the most aggressive and powerful options to slot into your mono-Green Commander deck; cards that can win you the game outright or at least turn the tide.